himat/dotfiles/eg-examples/vim.md

     - zM | Fully fold all folds in buffer

 ### Movement
-    - w | Go to next character of the next word
+    - w | Go to first character of the next word
+    - b | Go back to the first character of the previous word
+    - W | Go to first character of the next WORD (delimited by any whitespace character)
+    - B | Go back to the first character of the previous WORD
     - e | Go to last character of this word
+    - E | Go to last character of this WORD
     - _ | Go to first non-whitespace character in this line (same as ^, but easier to reach)
     - g_ | Go to last non-whitespace character in this line
     - [m | Go to top of current method